 Experience the unique atmosphere on board the historical ship MS Juno on this classical 4-day Göta Canal cruise from Stockholm to Gothenburg.
 On the way you will see the blossoming Swedish country side.
 All meals and excursions are included during the cruise.
 The ship sails overnight on two out of three nights.
 Set departure dates.

-The 2017 travel dates are now set for our Classic Göta Canal Cruise, and we are currently offering an early booking discount: 10% discount on tours booked until including March 14 2017.
+The 2019 travel dates are now set for our Classic Göta Canal Cruise, and we are currently offering an early booking discount of 15% on tours booked until including December 13 2018.
+The early booking discount can not be combined with other discounts and is not valid for add-ons and extra nights.

 Arrival in Stockholm according to your own itinerary.
 Stockholm is built on 14 islands connected by old bridges and overpasses and is one of Europe’s largest and best-preserved mediaeval city centers.
 It homes the country’s most important buildings and finest architecture.
 Visit the Royal Palace, official residence of His Majesty the King of Sweden, with over 600 rooms.
 The Palace is open to the public and offers no less than five museums.
 Take an afternoon boat trip along Stockholm’s numerous waterways or out into the beautiful archipelago (see add-ons).
 Accommodation in Stockholm.